cs190/cs190-ps1/README.md

     ~/Classwork/cs190-ps1 $ open *.xcodeproj
     ```

-2. Fix the view constraints.

-3. Divide up the view into 15 equal parts and loop so that a digit is drawn in each part.

-4. Whatever.
+2. (2 pts) Execute the program.
+It is supposed to display the digit 8, but it doesn't.
+It's pretty hashed up because I have deliberately left a bug in the function called drawSegment.
+Go to the implmentation of drawSegment in Display.swift and fix it.

+3. (2 pts) In Main.storyboard, the display is represented by a black view that is carelessly placed in the screen.
+Create the following four constraints:
+ * Leading space to container margin = 0.
+ * Trailing space to container margin = 0.
+ * Vertical space to top layout guid = 0.
+ * Aspect ratio width:height = 165:20.

+4. (3 pts) The implementation of drawRect is incomplete.
+It needs a loop that will draw the 15 seven-segment components (SSCs).
+Go to the implementation of drawRect in Display.swift, read the comments I left there, and complete the implementation.

-5. Commit your changes to your fork of the repository.
+5. (3 pts) This is the first time you've used git.
+So just getting the git round trip working is a significant part of the homework.
+If you got through step 1,  your changes to your fork of the repository.
 You are going to use the shell again.
 There are three smallish steps to getting your changes committed.
 First, you need to "add" the changes you made in Xcode to the local repository.
 This makes your local repository aware of the changes.
 Once all the changes have been added, then you commit the changes.
 Finally you "push" the changes to your fork on GitHub.
 Below are the commands step by step.
 In the last step, I delete the working directory.
 The stuff you type is the stuff following each $ sign:

     ```
     ~$ cd ~/Classwork/cs190-ps1